How to Market an Event: 75 Ideas to Promote an Event

 36. If your site is new, submit it to Google.
 Unless you build links very, very quickly, submitting your brand new site to Google’s index is the fastest way to get it showing up in searches for your event name (as well as the keywords most relevant to it).
 You can submit your site on this Webmaster Tools page.
 (If your site has already been around for a while, you can skip this step.)

 37. Do keyword research.
-Use tools like Google’s Keyword Planner and KeywordTool.io to find what topic and event-related keywords people are actually searching for.
+Use tools like Google’s Keyword Planner and KeywordTool.io to find what topic and event-related keywords people are actually searching for to better market an event.
 You can then add these keywords to the content on your site to have a better chance at ranking for them.
 For example, if you’re promoting a large event for toy manufacturers and distributors, KeywordTool.io gives you some suggestions you may want to incorporate for the “toy event” keyword:

 You may also want to consider researching and adding location-based keywords.
 Notice how many of the results above include locations like “Philadelphia,” “UK,” and “Phillippines”?
 You should list not only the city and state (or country) your event is being held in, but also find a way to mention local cities in which searchers may be trying to find events like yours.